Export Control - Overview of EAR and ITAR

 - prior to commencing any research, to review and cooperate with the Office of Sponsored Research to determine whether their research is impacted by the controls or requirements contained within export regulations, and

 - to re-evaluate that determination before changing the scope or adding new staff to the project to determine if such changes alter the initial determination; and

 - to make export determinations far enough in advance to obtain an authorization, should one be required.

 The University will assist PIs in assessing the application of such regulations, but primary compliance responsibility rests with the principal investigator of the research.

 This document is intended to promote understanding of and compliance with the regulations by all persons involved in research.
-If you have questions about how the export regulations apply to specific research, please feel free to contact the Office of Sponsored Research.
+If you have questions about how the export regulations apply to specific research, please feel free to contact the Office of Research and Technology Transfer.